2021 EuroLeague Final Four

 The 2021 EuroLeague Final Four was the concluding EuroLeague Final Four tournament of the 2020–21 EuroLeague season, the 64th season of Europe's premier club basketball tournament, and the 21st season since it was first organised by Euroleague Basketball.
 It was the 34th Final Four of the modern EuroLeague Final Four era (1988–present), and the 36th time overall that the competition has concluded with a final four format.
 The Final Four was played at the Lanxess Arena in Cologne, Germany, on 28–30 May 2021.
 The Final Four was played behind closed doors as a consequence of the COVID-19 pandemic and the corresponding measures taken by German authorities.

+This is notable as the last appearance of CSKA Moscow, a perpetual Final Four contender that made 30 Final Fours, including 17 appearances in 19 seasons between 2001 and 2021; Russian sports teams have been banned from playing in international competitions due to the escalation of the Russo-Ukrainian war.

 Venue

 On 7 September 2020, Euroleague Basketball announced that the Final Four was going to be held at the Lanxess Arena in Cologne, Germany, on 19–21 May 2021.